 Pamela Comfort

-I am honored and humbled to be serving as the new President of the PSWC.
+I am honored and humbled to be serving as the President of the PSWC.
 In this role, I have the opportunity to work on a volunteer basis with many talented, dedicated and generous other volunteers.
 My goal is to support the society in maintaining its highly regarded status among pastel artists, to support those artists in the ongoing development of their work, and to support our mission of promoting the pastel medium through education and outreach.

 Along with maintaining many of the strong programs currently underway, we will be adding some additional features in the coming months.
 We will also continue to expand our Regional Representatives program in order to increase face-to-face interaction among our members in various locales.
 The popular PSWC Magazine will continue to feature our annual shows, along with a variety of artist showcases and educational articles.